 Offtake of power from Azito power plant expansion

 The existing Azito facility supplies more than one-third of the essential electricity to the country through the privately-owned electricity company CIE for transmission to the national grid.

 The surplus electricity generated from the expansion project will be sold to CIE through a 20-year concession.

-Hyundai Engineering and Construction is the EPC contractor and is responsible for the design, construction and commissioning of the expansion project on a turnkey basis.
+Hyundai Engineering and Construction is the engineering, procurement and construction (EPC) contractor and is responsible for the design, construction and commissioning of the expansion project on a turnkey basis.
 General Electric (GE) supplied the steam turbine for the combined-cycle unit.